Relational Aspects of Care in Intimate Digital Health Technologies

 The research aims to fill the gap in women’s health by designing and studying the use of digital health technologies for intimate care and the tacit interpersonal relationships associated with intimate care.
 At the personal level, the research aims to improve awareness of intimate care by co-designing and developing innovative interactions with the technology using innovative design methods such as Soma Design.
 At the interpersonal level, the research aims to study the shared and domestic use of intimate health technologies between partners, such as fertility tracking, and how better care structures can be developed outside the home, such as in the workplace.
 The research aims to understand the trust factors in using algorithmic services for intimate health at the system level.

 Despite making important progress in women’s health, severe gaps prevail in how women’s health is understood and represented.
 Social and cultural taboos associated with the female body have long affected education, treatment, and access to healthcare.
 Digital approaches to women’s health similarly have been limited in their focus such that they fail to respond to the broad, bodily, and taboo challenges that women’s health brings.

 About the Digital Futures Postdoc Fellow

 Deepika Yadav is a postdoctoral research fellow in Stockholm Technology & Interaction Research (STIR) group.
 Her research lies at the intersection of Human-Computer Interaction and global development with specific interests in working for underrepresented groups in resource-constrained settings, women’s health, and well-being.
-In her latest research, she studies sociological contexts of inter-personal relationships of care in the workplace setting for lactating mothers.
+Her latest research studies sociological contexts of interpersonal relationships of care in the workplace setting for lactating mothers.